On the Bergman metric of symmetric spaces: Introduction

 defines a K{\"a}hler form on $\Omega$, and the associated K{\"a}hler metric $g_\Omega$, which is a biholomorphic invariant, is called the \emph{Bergman metric} of $\Omega$.

 The basic example is the unit ball $\mathbb{B}^n$.
 If $\|\cdot\|$ denotes the Euclidean norm on $\mathbb{C}^n$, one computes

-In particular, $g_{\mathbb{B}^n}$ has constant holomorphic sectional curvature $-\frac{4}{n+1}$, as it differs only by a factor from the hyperbolic metric on $\mathbb{B}^n$.
+In particular, $g_{\mathbb{B}^n}$ has constant holomorphic sectional curvature $-\frac{4}{n+1}$, as it differs only by the factor $n + 1$ from the hyperbolic metric on $\mathbb{B}^n$.
 The interested reader can refer to \cite{Krantz2013} for a detailed exposition on this topic.

 The studies accomplished so far highlight how $g_\Omega$ encodes the intrinsic geometric behavior of $\Omega$.
-One key example of such results has been given by Q.-K. Lu in 1965 (see \cite{UnifThm1}), where he establishes that if $g_\Omega$ is complete with constant holomorphic sectional curvature then $\Omega$ is biholomorphic to $\mathbb{B}^n$.
+One key example of such results has been given by Q.-K. Lu in 1966 (see \cite{UnifThm1}), where he establishes that if $g_\Omega$ is complete with constant holomorphic sectional curvature then $\Omega$ is biholomorphic to $\mathbb{B}^n$.
 In 2025, X. Huang, S.-Y. Li and J. N. Treuer (see \cite{UnifThm2}) proved that if $g_\Omega$ has constant holomorphic sectional curvature then it must be negative, and assuming pseudoconvexity instead of completeness, proved that $\Omega$ is biholomorphic to $\mathbb{B}^n$ with possibly a pluripolar set removed.
 Observe that this uniformization generalizes Lu's one, as in 1955 Bremermann proved (see \cite{Bremermann1955}) that if $g_\Omega$ is complete then $\Omega$ is pseudoconvex, while the converse is not true: the classical counterexample being the pseudoconvex domain obtained by removing a complex hyperplane from $\mathbb{B}^n$.
 Starting from \cite{UnifThm2}, in 2025 P. Ebenfelt, J. N. Treuer and M. Xiao (see \cite{UnifThm3}) maintained only the curvature hypothesis and obtained that $\Omega$ is biholomorphic to $\mathbb{B}^n$ with possibly a set of zero Lebesgue measure removed, over which $A^2$ functions extend holomorphically to $\mathbb{B}^n$.

 The core matter of these results can be synthesized as follows: a local curvature condition on $g_\Omega$ determines, up to biholomorphisms, the global shape of $\Omega$.
 It is then fitting to ask whether the same concept holds for other kinds of curvature conditions and shapes.
 Within this perspective, it is well-known (see, e.g., \cite{KobayashiNomizu} Theorem 7.9) that the negative constant holomorphic curvature condition characterizes $\mathbb{B}^n$ in the class of simply-connected and complete K{\"a}hler manifolds, and remarkably (see \cite{Helgason} Ch.
 IV Theorem 5.6), the parallel Riemannian curvature condition characterizes Hermitian symmetric spaces in the same class.
 This suggests investigating whether the analogous local symmetry condition $\nabla R^\Omega=0$ for the Bergman metric forces $\Omega$ to be (essentially) a bounded symmetric domain.
 Alongside these uniformization-type results, recent works investigate finer Bergman-geometric features in settings closely related to bounded symmetric domains, such as metrics induced by the ball and the Bergman geometry of Cartan--Hartogs domains; see \cite{Palmieri2025BergmanBall, LoiMossaZuddas2025CartanHartogs} and references therein.